rickbassham/indi-dev-tutorials/drivers/05-helpful-functions.md

 #### Driver Interface

 * `setDriverInterface`
     * Used to tell the client what base classes we implement.
+Usually called in `initProperties`.

 #### Saving Configuration